-The Company identifies a performance obligation in a contract for each promised good that is separately identifiable from other promises in the contract and for which the customer can benefit from the good on its own or together with other resources that are available to the customer.
+The Company identifies a performance obligation in a contract for each promised good that is separately identifiable from other promises in the contract and for which the customer can benefit from the good.
 The majority of the Company's contracts have a single performance obligation, which is the promise to transfer individual goods to the customer.
-The Company has certain contracts that include multiple performance obligations to which the purchase price for each distinct performance obligation is defined in the contract.
-These distinct performance obligations may include stand-ready provisions, which are arrangements to provide a customer assurance that they will have access to the Company's manufacturing facilities, or monthly reservation of capacity fees.
+The Company has certain contracts that include multiple performance obligations under which the purchase price for each distinct performance obligation is defined in the contract.
+These distinct performance obligations may include stand-ready provisions, which are arrangements to provide a customer assurance that they will have access to output from the Company's manufacturing facilities, or monthly reservations of capacity fees.
+The Company considers stand-ready provisions and reservation of capacity fees are recognized on a ratable basis throughout the contract term and billed to the customer on a monthly basis.

-As described above, the Company's MSAs with its customers outline prices for individual products or contract provisions.
-MSAs in the Company's performance chemicals and refining services product groups may contain provisions whereby raw material costs may be passed-through to the customer per the terms of their contract, which constitutes a form of variable consideration.
-The Company's exposure to fluctuations in raw material prices is limited, as the majority of pass-through contract provisions reset based on fluctuations in the underlying raw material price.
+As described above, the Company's MSAs with its customers may outline prices for individual products or contract provisions.
+MSAs in the Company's performance chemicals and refining services product groups may contain provisions whereby raw materials costs are passed-through to the customer per the terms of their contract.
+The Company's exposure to fluctuations in raw materials prices is limited, as the majority of pass-through contract provisions reset based on fluctuations in the underlying raw material price.
 MSAs in the Company's refining services product group also contain take-or-pay arrangements, whereby the customer would incur a penalty in the form of a shortfall volume fee.
 Currently there is no history in which customers fail to meet the contractual minimum.
 Revenue from product sales are recorded at the net sales price, which includes estimates of variable consideration for which reserves are established and which result from discounts, returns or other allowances that are offered within contracts between the Company and its customers.

 The Company recognizes revenues when performance obligations under the terms of a contract with its customer are satisfied, which generally occurs at a point in time by transferring control of a product to the customer.
-The Company determines the point in time when a customer obtains control of a product and the Company satisfies the performance obligation by considering when the Company has a right to payment for the product, the customer has legal title to the product, the Company has transferred possession of the product, the customer has assumed the risks and rewards of ownership of the product or the customer has accepted the product.
+The Company determines the point in time when a customer obtains control of a product and the Company satisfies the performance obligation by considering factors including when the Company has a right to payment for the product, the customer has legal title to the product, the Company has transferred possession of the product, the customer has assumed the risks and rewards of ownership of the product and the customer has accepted the product.
 Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring goods.
 The Company does not have any significant payment terms as payment is received at, or shortly after, the point of sale.

-Contract Assets and Contract Liabilities
+Contract Assets and Liabilities

 A contract asset is a right to consideration in exchange for goods that the Company has transferred to a customer when that right is conditional on something other than the passage of time.
 A contract liability exists when the Company receives consideration in advance of performance obligations.
-The Company has not recorded any contract assets or contract liabilities on its condensed consolidated balance sheets as of March 31, 2018 or December 31, 2017.
+Other than trade accounts receivable and customer return accruals, the Company has not recorded any additional contract assets or contract liabilities on its condensed consolidated balance sheet as of September 30, 2018.